Berkeley-CS61B/website-sp24/projects/proj3/index.md

 - `Tileset.java` - a library of provided tiles.

 {: .danger}
-Do NOT change TETile.java's `character` field or `character()` method as it may lead to bad autograder results.
+> Do NOT change TETile.java's `character` field or `character()` method as it may lead to bad autograder results.
+> Additionally, if you add new floor or wall tiles, make sure to modify `isBoundaryTile` and `isGroundTile` so that the
+> autograder recognizes your tiles.

 The other package `Core` contains everything unrelated to tiles.
 We recommend that you put all of your code for this project in the `Core` package, though this is not required.
 The `Core` package comes with the following